AguaClara/Textbook/Textbook Creation Help/rst_intro.rst

 When you start writing rst, look at the cheat sheets all the time.
 Use :code:`ctrl-f` all the time to find whatever you need.
 Things not covered in the cheat sheets:

-* Writing inline code snippet: :code:`:code:'your code'`.
+* Writing inline code snippet: ``:code:'your code'``.
 Learn how to syntax highlight `here <https://stackoverflow.com/questions/10870719/inline-code-highlighting-in-restructuredtext>`_
 * A document is referred to by its title, as defined between the ==== signs at the top of the page...
 NOT the filename.
 So it is critical to have a title.
 * Always run :code:`make html` before pushing to ensure you can make your changes without errors.
 * Anything else you'd like to add for the future...